 Standard Keyway Size

 Material: Describes what the product is made from.
 Plastic, aluminum, and diecast are softer, lighter, and do not rust.
-Steel and cast iron are meant for heavy-duty applications, but can rust in certain circumstances.
+Steel and cast iron are meant for heavy-duty applications but can rust in certain circumstances.

 Material Thickness: Refers to the thickness of steel products only.
 This helps determine the overall sturdiness of the part.
-For Idler Pulleys, material thickness greater than 0.07” is considered Heavy Duty.
-For Drive Pulleys, thickness of 0.14” or greater is Heavy Duty.
+For Idler Pulleys, a material thickness greater than 0.07” is considered Heavy Duty.
+For Drive Pulleys, the thickness of 0.14” or greater is Heavy Duty.